kyoung/trek/README.md

 # Running the Server
 `npm start`

-The output from the startup script will give you the Prefix codes needed for crews to loging
+The output from the startup script will give you the Prefix codes needed for crews to login.

 # Game Design
 The idea behind Trek was that we wanted a bridge simulator that could work on OSx (or any modern web browser).